 From my own experience I can say with absolute certainty that, as the word gets out, FREEDOM will provide the key to healing poor or strained ‘race relations’ throughout the world.
 Basically, this understanding of the human condition will end all prejudices, like racism, forever.

-During the first WTM Global Conference, Franklin Mukakanga, advertising director, radio host, and founder of the Zambian WTM Centre, described how Jeremy Griffith’s explanation of the human condition brings desperately needed reconciling understanding to the relationship between races.
-This very important issue of race relations is also the subject of F. Essay 35.
+During the WTM’s first Global Conference, which was held in Sydney in February 2017, Franklin Mukakanga, Zambian advertising director, radio host, and founder of the Zambian WTM Centre, described how Jeremy Griffith’s explanation of the human condition brings the desperately needed reconciling understanding to the relationship between races.

 The Transcript of this video